BrosCoding/FlyingSheep/README.md

 # FlyingSheep
-FlyingSheep is a custom Game-Platform created by BrosCoding
+FlyingSheep is a custom Game-Platform created by BrosCoding.

-# TeamColors
+# Team Colors
 - WHITE
 - PINK
 - GRAY